A Trio of Unknowns are Keys to the T207 Set

 But Miller is hardly a household name, either.
 During those eight years, he batted .278 and was a pretty modest player.

 Despite that mediocrity, Miller’s card is no picnic, either.
-It, too, is difficult to find for much less than $1,000.
-A PSA 2 (MK) recently sold on eBay this past summer for a little more than $1,100.
+It, too, is difficult to find and generally starts around $700-$1,000.

 Miller’s card is constantly overlooked in comparison with Lowdermilk’s.
 But in reality, it is possible that his card is even rarer.
 So far, PSA has graded only 21 in all and it is safe to say that while Miller’s card has gained a reputation for being a very tough card among T207 collectors, he’s generally a bit underrated compared to Lowdermilk.
 Both are very difficult to find.